Bowhza/etch-a-sketch/README.md

 # Etch-a-Sketch Project

-This projects demonstrates DOM Manipulation skills.<br/>
+This project demonstrates DOM Manipulation skills.<br/>
 The user is able to select a color for the pen from a color wheel, change the canvas/grid size, and erase or clear the canvas.<br/>
 There is also a bonus feature that selects a random color for the pen.